AstraZeneca picks Baselga to lead oncology R&D in growth plan

-(Reuters) - AstraZeneca said on Monday it had hired José Baselga to head research and development in oncology, an area where the British drugs firm is seeking to grow its business.
+(Reuters) - AstraZeneca said on Monday it had hired José Baselga to head research and development in oncology, an area where the British pharmaceuticals firm is seeking to grow its business.

-Baselga resigned as the chief medical officer of Memorial Sloan Kettering Cancer Center in September 2018 after the New York Times and Pro Publica revealed that he had not disclosed millions of dollars in payments from healthcare firms.
+The 59-year-old Spaniard resigned as chief medical officer of Memorial Sloan Kettering Cancer Center in September after the New York Times and Pro Publica revealed that he had not disclosed millions of dollars in payments from healthcare firms.

-A spokesman for AstraZeneca said that the validity of Baselga’s research was not under question.
+Baselga told Reuters he accepted he had “failed to make the appropriate disclosures” in a number of articles and had corrected them, while a spokesman said the validity of his research was not under question and AstraZeneca viewed the episode as over.

 AstraZeneca also said it would create therapy area-focused research and development units, responsible for discovery through to late-stage development, for biopharmaceuticals and oncology and create commercial units for the two areas.